 132 (1) The Governor in Council may, on the recommendation of the Minister, make regulations

 (l) for the purposes of tariff item No. 9993.00.00, limiting or restricting the use, kinds or quantity of goods that may be classified under that tariff item;

 133. The Governor in Council may, on the recommendation of the Minister of Public Safety and Emergency Preparedness, make regulations

 - (d) for the purposes of tariff item No. 9802.00.00,

 - (i) prescribing conditions under which conveyances may be imported,

-- (ii) limiting the length of time that any imported conveyance may remain in Canada and the use that may be made of the conveyance while it remains in Canada, and authorizing the Minister of National Revenue to extend those limits,
+- (ii) limiting the length of time that any imported conveyance may remain in Canada and the use that may be made of the conveyance while it remains in Canada, and authorizing the Minister of Public Safety and Emergency Preparedness to extend those limits,

 - (iii) excluding any class of conveyance from classification under that tariff item, and

-- (iv) authorizing the Minister of National Revenue to require security for imported conveyances and limit the amount and type of security that may be required.
+- (iv) authorizing the Minister of Public Safety and Emergency Preparedness to require security for imported conveyances and limit the amount and type of security that may be required.

 Regulations Respecting Temporary Importation of Conveyances by Residents of Canada